Alcohol

 Care

-Make a commitment that you will do everything you can to protect your child from early substance use.
+Make a commitment that you will do everything you can to protect your child’s growing brain from early substance use.
 Learn more about the impact of early alcohol use and teach this to your children.
-Let your child know that you care about their health and safety and encourage them to do the same.
-Remember that you have the greatest influence over your child’s engagement in substance use so don’t relinquish this power.
-Use it to protect your child from a place of concern, love, and support.
+Let your child know you care about their health and safety, and encourage them to do the same.
+Remember, you have the greatest influence over your child’s decisions around substance use, so don’t relinquish this power: Use it to protect your child from a place of concern, love, and support.

 Care Action Steps:

-• Commit to not providing alcohol to your child or any other child under the age of 21.
+- Commit to never providing alcohol, hosting parties serving alcohol, or allowing your child and any other child under the age of 21 to drink under your supervision.

-• Share the knowledge!
+- Share the knowledge!
 Too many adults don’t see underage drinking as a problem.
-Download our Why 21?: Alcohol and Teens Don’t Mix one page handout and share with a family member or a friend.

 Connect